IF THE INDIVIDUAL IS OUTSIDE THE U.S.

 Upon approval of the appointment by the Office of the Dean of Faculty (and provided we have a completed Visa Information Form and all other necessary information) we issue a Certificate of Eligibility/DS-2019 using the Student & Exchange Visitor System (SEVIS) which is at least an overnight process and send it to the individual by regular airmail unless the host department makes arrangements for courier service.
 The individual pays a $180 SEVIS fee and makes an appointment at a U.S. Embassy or Consulate.
 The individual appears for the interview/appointment and the visa is issued.
 Some individuals will have to undergo additional security clearances before a visa can be issued that may take weeks-months.

-Upon approval of the appointment by the Office of the Dean of the Faculty, OVS will contact the current J-1 program sponsor and request the transfer to Princeton effective on the appointment start date.
+Upon approval of the appointment by the Office of the Dean of the Faculty (DoF), the Davis IC will contact the current J-1 program sponsor and request the transfer to Princeton effective on the appointment start date.
 The individual will need to follow instructions from that institution for transferring out from their J-1 program.

 Changes of status to J-1 inside the U.S. may be done by application to the USCIS.
-The individual is required to file a Form I-539 Application for Change of Nonimmigrant Status with the DS-2019, a filing fee and supporting documentation.
-However, the processing time for changes of status to J-1 are unpredictable and usually take many months (3-5).
+The individual is required to file a Form I-539 Application for Change of Nonimmigrant Status along with a DS-2019 Form, a filing fee and supporting documentation.
+However, the processing time for changes of status to J-1 are unpredictable and can take 3 to 5 months.
 Therefore, unless sufficient lead time is available for the process, it is usually recommended that the individual travel outside the U.S., apply for the J-1 visa and re-enter the U.S. in J-1 status.